Unofficial Historical Website for the Palace Hotel, San Francisco.

 A key fob for the 1909 grand reopening of the Palace Hotel, measuring 2.5".
 The front of the tag has the PH crest in the center and San Francisco at the bottom.
 On the reverse side is "Palace Hotel, Return Unsealed - We Guarantee Postage, San Francisco, Calif."
 Likely manufactured by Moise & Klinker Co.
 S.F.

 I've named this the bluebell pattern due to the bluebells and ribbon around the rim, though its true pattern name is lost to time.
 Below I also have 2 original 3.5" butter pats from the Palace Hotel.
 One is a brand new butter pat that was made in 1906 by Bauscher Bros.
-This piece had to have been made between January and March 1906, then had to make the long trip to the hotel in San Francisco.
+This piece could have been made between January and March 1906, then made the long trip to the hotel in San Francisco.
 It likely arrived just before April 18th, 1906 and could've been taken from one of the dining rooms after the earthquake by someone who saw the fires coming and wanted to save it.
-Absolutely mint condition, and the logo shines in a beautiful metallic gold in the light - the photo doesn't do it justice!
-I'd venture to say this was never even used!

 Then the fires reached the Palace and burned the once beautiful hotel to the ground, leaving only a brick shell.
 The second butter pat is a survivor of the fire, having been picked out of the rubble.
 The front is completely discolored, with soot and dirt fragments melted into the underside and rim.
 The china room was in the basement of the original hotel, which may have helped it escape the worst of the damages.
 This pat was likely sandwiched between others, protecting it from being completely destroyed.
 Both are amazing pieces to have displayed side by side to show a before and after of that fateful day.